Soth-Yogoth/Simple_Solar_System_model/README.md

 # Simple Solar System model

 This is a simple solar system simulation created using Three.js.
 You can find more information about Three.js and its documentation on their [official website](https://threejs.org/).
-The simulation includes the sun, planets, and earth's moons, all revolving and rotating at different speeds.
+The simulation includes the sun, planets, and earth's moon, all revolving and rotating at different speeds.

 Use the keyboard controls to interact with the simulation: